NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 	jle Npos		# if so, goto Npos:
 ```

 If it is positive, the next two instructions increase `%eax` by 1.
-Although, the Y86 PIPE processor will perform data forwarding for `addl` at the decode stage, these are two instructions.
+Although, the Y86 PIPE processor will perform data forwarding for `addl` at the decode stage.
+After all, these are two instructions.
 Presumably, adding `iaddl` the PIPE and replacing these two with one will improve the performance.

 ```assembly
 	irmovl $1, %edi